stivengjinaj/SentinelPV/Sea-Temperature/README.md

 python sea_walk_infer.py # to evaluate the optimized model under optimized sensor placement
 ```

-Note: You need to change the coressponding arguments to your own one.
+Note: You need to change the corresponding arguments to your own ones.

 4. Develop your own model.
 Here are the instructions: